 The proposed percentage of impervious cover totals 21.86 acres and assumes 3 acres of impervious cover for the Bridge Point Parkway extension, and a remaining 18.86 acres for development.
-The total amount is composed of 15.63 acres from the Hidden Valley PUD, 1.24 acres from the Coldwater PUD Restrictive Covenant, and a 2 acre transfer from Champions Tract #3, located at the southeast corner of RM 2222 and City Park Road.
-The transfer from the Champions tract will reduce the impervious cover on that property, and be sufficient for a planned senior living development.
-The transfer is proposed to occur by way of 1) a code modification that provides for a transfer from a Water Supply Suburban Watershed to a Water Supply Rural Watershed, and 2) an Amendment to the Champion Settlement Agreement.
-A code modification is necessary for the proposed transfer because Code allows transfers only within the same watershed classification.
-Champions Tract #3 is located in Bull Creek watershed, classified as Water Supply Suburban, while the Camelback tract spans portions of two Water Supply Rural watersheds.
-The applicable Code provisions are 25-8-424(B)(2) and 25-8-454(B)(2) (Transfer of Development Intensity).
+The total amount is composed of 15.63 acres from the Hidden Valley PUD, 1.24 acres from the Coldwater PUD Restrictive Covenant, and a 2 acre reduction from Champions Tract #3, located at the southeast corner of RM 2222 and City Park Road.
+The transfer from the Champions tract will reduce the impervious cover on that property, and be sufficient for a planned senior living (a congregate living use) development.
+The reduction is proposed to occur by way of 1) a PUD note informing that if the reduction of 2 acres impervious cover on the Champions Tract #3 does not occur then the allowable impervious cover on Camelback PUD will be reduced by 2 acres and 2) an Amendment to the Champion Settlement Agreement.

-It is important to note that the modifications in the PUD will allow, but not require the transfer.
-The transfer would be effectuated by the Applicant at the time of site plan.
+It is important to note that the modifications in the PUD will allow, but not require the reduction.
+The reduction would be effectuated by the Applicant at the time of site plan.